alex/python-decompiler/README.rst

 Python Decompiler
 =================

-This project aims to create a comprehensive decompiler for Python bytecode.
+This project aims to create a comprehensive decompiler for CPython bytecode (likely works with PyPy as well, and any other Python implementation that uses CPython's bytecode).
 At the moment it is relatively incomplete, with many things not supported, including, but certainly not limited to:

  * Unpacking
  * try/except/finally